Raveen522/Smart-Architect---The-Web-Project/README.md

 - Here is a live demonstration - https://smartarchitect.netlify.app/
 ## Contact

-For any inquiries or support, please contact Raveen Malitha -  ravinmalitha50@gmail.com
+For any inquiries or support, please contact Raveen Malitha (Me) -  ravinmalitha50@gmail.com

 *The name Smart Architect is not a actual company name.
 I used that for only this project.